 The timing and duration of reviews are decided by a committee consisting of the Daytime Program Chair, the Evening Program Chair, and the General Chair.
-Reviews can occur on the same day, whether after lunch, before dinner, or after dinner just before the main evening program; or they can occur the next morning.
+Suggested timing of reviews include the same day, whether after lunch, before dinner, or after dinner just before the main evening program.
+Although not as desirable, reviews could even occur the next day.
 The actual schedule depends on the timing of other activities at the convention.
 Usually the reviews are held in the same hall as the original teach of the dance.